-3. To inhibit the GABA(A) binding receptor in the Central Nervous System, inducing relaxation
+3. Inhibit the GABA(A) binding receptor in the Central Nervous System, inducing relaxation.

-4. To enhance sleep quality, fight milder cases of insomnia, and lessen sleep disturbances, especially in females and younger participants.
+4. Enhance sleep quality, fight milder cases of insomnia, and lessen sleep disturbances, especially in females and younger participants.

 5. Overcome insomnia and enhance well-being, especially in older persons.

-In one fascinating, recent study, researchers found just sniffing jasmine from the Gardenia jasminoides plant to be as effective as commonly prescribed barbiturates for inducing sleep and a sense of internal calm and peace.
+In one fascinating, recent study, researchers found that just sniffing jasmine from the Gardenia (jasminoides) plant is as effective as commonly prescribed barbiturates for inducing sleep and a sense of internal calm and peace.